 Storage

-These muffins keep well lightly covered at room temperature for up to two days.
-Any longer than that, I advise storing in an airtight container in the refrigerator for up to one week.
+These muffins keep lightly covered at room temperature for up to two days.
+For any longer than that, I advise storing it in an airtight container in the refrigerator for up to one week.
+You can even freeze these muffins for up to 6 months in a freezer-safe container.

 Ingredients